Skip to main content

 Contact: [email protected]

-U-M collaborators include Yiluan Song, a postdoctoral fellow at the Michigan Institute for Data and AI in Society, Jennifer Head, assistant professor of epidemiology, and Kerby Shedden, professor of statistics.
+Collaborators at U-M included Jennifer Head, assistant professor of epidemiology, and Kerby Shedden, professor of statistics.
 Daniel Katz, assistant professor at Cornell University, and Kabir Peay, professor at Stanford University, also contributed to the study.
+The research was supported by the U.S. National Science Foundation, the U.S Department of Energy, Michigan Institute for Data and AI in Society, and the Schmidt Sciences program.

 Study: Fungal spore seasons advanced across the US over two decades of climate change (DOI: 10.1029/2024GH001323)